Pembroke College, Oxford: Fellows

 J. R. R. Tolkien was a Fellow of Pembroke from 1925 to 1945, and wrote The Hobbit and the first two volumes of The Lord of the Rings during his time there.
-Since 2013 the college has held an annual lecture on fantasy literature in his honour.
+Since 2013, the college has held an annual lecture on fantasy literature in his honour.
 Robin G. Collingwood, historian, philosopher, and author of The Idea of History, was a Fellow of the College between the Great War and the Second World War.

-Andy Orchard, a British academic in Old English, Norse and Celtic literature.
-He is Rawlinson and Bosworth Professor of Anglo-Saxon at the University of Oxford and a fellow of Pembroke College, Oxford.
+Andy Orchard, a British academic in Old English, Norse and Celtic literature, is Rawlinson and Bosworth Professor of Anglo-Saxon at the University of Oxford and a fellow of Pembroke College, Oxford.
 He was previously Provost of Trinity College, Toronto, from 2007 to 2013.
 In 2021, claims of sexual harassment and assault by Orchard were publicized, which were alleged at universities where he has worked, including the University of Cambridge, the University of Toronto, and the University of Oxford.

 Masters

-Among the college's more recent Masters were Sir Geoffrey Arthur, former chairman of the Joint Intelligence Committee and Sir Roger Bannister, the first man to run the mile in under four minutes.
+Among the college's more recent Masters are Sir Geoffrey Arthur, former chairman of the Joint Intelligence Committee, and Sir Roger Bannister, the first man to run the mile in under four minutes.
 Sir Ernest Ryder, a former Lord Justice of Appeal, succeeded Dame Lynne Brindley as Master of Pembroke College on 1 July 2020.